bradford-hamilton/Ruby-On-Quails/guides/source/initialization.md

 ```

 The class **is** defined in `Rack::Server`, but is overwritten in
-`Rails::Server` to take different arguments.
+`Quails::Server` to take different arguments.
 Its `parse!` method looks
 like this:

 ```ruby